luvagu/todo-app-pure-js/README.md

 # ToDo App
-A nice ToDo app build in HTML/CSS and vanilla JS
+A nice ToDo app built in HTML/CSS and vanilla JS

 Enjoy it!